+- a) document review,

 - b) visual examination,

 - c) verification of compliance with approved plans,

 - d) dimensional checks,

 - e) non-destructive examination.

 The visual examination and the dimensional checks, which are to be performed on all products before delivery, are carried out by the Manufacturer acting on his own responsibility.